 7%, 8% are all the other possible sales tax rates of South Carolina cities.

 8.5% is the highest possible tax rate (Charleston, South Carolina)

 The average combined rate of every zip code in South Carolina is 7.214%

-Some changes has been made in South Carolina for county, city and/or special rates in July, 2017 Q1 compared to 2016.
+Some changes has been made in South Carolina for county, city and/or special rates in current quarter of 2017 Q1 compared to 2016.

-List of 5 South Carolina cities and their changes
+List of South Carolina cities and their changes (up to 15)

 |City Name||County Rate||City Rate||Special Rate|